opencontainers/distribution-spec/spec.md

 If the manifest is not found in the registry, the response code MUST be `404 Not Found`.

+##### Pulling Blobs

+To pull a blob, perform a `GET` request to a url in the following form:
+[2a](#Endpoints) `/v2/<name>/blobs/<digest>`

+`<name>` is the namespace of the repository, and `<digest>` is the blob's digest.

+A GET request to an existing blob URL MUST provide the expected blob, with a reponse code that MUST be `200 OK`.

+If the blob is not found in the registry, the response code MUST be `404 Not Found`.

 #### Push
+Pushing an image works in the opposite order as a pull: the blobs making up the layers are pushed first, and the manifest last.

 ##### Pushing blobs